 - Holding the lid close to the skillet to lessen splatter, use a measuring cup to add water to a depth of roughly 1/4 inch (about 1/3 cup water).
 The water will immediately sputter and boil vigorously.
 Cover with a lid or aluminum foil, lower the heat to medium, and let the water bubble away for 8 to 10 minutes, until it is mostly gone.
 When you hear sizzling noises, remove the lid as most of the water is now gone.
 Let the dumplings fry for another 1 or 2 minutes, or until the bottoms are brown and crisp.
 Turn off the heat and use a spatula to transfer dumplings to a serving plate.
 Display them with their bottoms facing up so they remain crisp.

 - Reheat the remaining curry sauce in a small saucepan (or in the microwave, if necessary), thinning it out with a few spoonfuls of water as needed to obtain your desired consistency.
 Serve the dumplings with the reserved dipping sauce.

 Notes & Nutrition

 - I prefer to use Shanghai-Style Dumpling Wrappers by Twin Marquis.
+These are a relatively large size, and can fit a generous amount of filling.
 Please note that wonton wrappers are not a suitable substitute for dumpling wrappers.